-|Tidsskrift||IEEE Transactions on Antennas and Propagation|
+|Tidsskrift||IEEE Transactions on Vehicular Technology|

 |Status||Accepteret/In press - 14 jul.
 2021|